 Editor's note: This

-is the fifth in a series of 20 leading up to National Signing Day that
+is the seventh in a series of 20 leading up to National Signing Day that

-features Top 100 (or former Top 100) football recruits who have yet to announce their
+features Top 100 football recruits who have yet to announce their

 college plans.
 We're breaking down their finalists and predicting where

 6-foot-5, 225 poundsTom Lemming's Top 100: No. 93 overall

 Florida, Florida State, Georgia, Louisville More Uncommitted: D.J.
 Foster

 , Aziz Shittu

 For the college football head coach who wins the recruiting battle for Josh Harvey-Clemons